 - Professional writing - With much of the world online these days, professional writing for blogs, digital magazines, businesses and other organizations is in great demand.

 - Technical Writing - Technical writing works well with history majors because it requires attention to detail, consistency and the ability to summarize overall messages into a concise statement.
-Often, writers will have to take complex ideas and make them understandable to the average reader...which is exactly what history majors learn how to do..
+Often, writers will have to take complex ideas and make them understandable to the average reader...which is exactly what history majors learn how to do.

 - Grant writing - History majors learn how to write persuasive arguments, which is exactly what grant writing entails.

-- Records Management - Many companies, universities, colleges, non-profit organizations or government agencies need individuals who can keep meticulous data in order, research and organize large amounts of data.
+- Records Management - Many companies, universities, colleges, non-profit organizations and government agencies need individuals who can keep meticulous data in order, research and organize large amounts of data.
 This position fits well with the strengths that history majors develop.

-- Speech Writing - many corporations and firms will pay for people to encourage others to empathize or agree with corporate goals, and as a history major, you will learn how to write and communicate persuasive arguments.
+- Speech Writer - many corporations and firms will pay for people to encourage others to empathize or agree with corporate goals, and as a history major, you will learn how to write and communicate persuasive arguments.

 For more information, visit the American Historical Association